 SWIMMING WORLD: Disabled Swimmer of the Year

-Swimming World has given an award to the Disabled Swimmer of the Year ever since 2003.
-Among the winners we find Natalie du Toit, who came in 16th in the 10 kilometers open water in Beijing in 2008.
+Swimming World has given a “Disabled Swimmer of the Year” award since 2003.
+Among the winners are Natalie du Toit, who came in 16th in the 10 km open water swim in Beijing in 2008.